dcarter-ds/dcarter-ds.github.io/aqi.md

 Pandas' read_html function was used to pull the air quality data into a dataframe.
 The resulting dataframe was messy and required a bit of logic to match each region to the correct air quality.
 There was also an issue reading zip codes from an Excel spreadsheet.
 When a number in an Excel column starts with zero, Excel truncates the zero.
 And, because many zip codes legitimately start with zero, the algorithm was missing those zip codes at first.
 I simply had to change the format within the Excel file to correct the issue.

-As of now, the script runs a little slow.
-To speed things up, I will use thread pools for the website requests.
+After the first iteration of the script, I noticed it ran a bit slow.
+To speed things up, I used thread pools for the website requests.

 #### Technology Used:
+- ThreadPoolExecutor
 - Requests
 - Numpy
 - Pandas